shama/base-element/README.md

 }
 ```

-Now yourself or another user can either consume your `input-box` or extend it
+Later yourself or another user can extend `input-box` to add functionality on
-to add their own functionality on top of yours, such as `email-input`:
+top, such as `email-input`:

 ```js
 var InputBox = require('input-box')